SpocWiki/_public/tech/Triz/Parameter/Triz-Stability.md

 [SpocWebEntityId::22170]
 [TrizParameterId::13]

-Stability of the object&#x27;s composition
+Stability of the object's composition